 Head to the South London Wine School and learn about wine.
 They promise no jargon or pretentiousness – just a great evening ahead.

 48 Enjoy craft beer tasting at the Meantime Brewery

 Everyone’s talking about craft beer these days, and Greenwich is home to the award-winning Meantime brewery where you can take in a brewery tour, visit the tasting rooms and do a beer appreciation course!

 For a slow and leisurely trip down the Thames back into central London, hop on a boat and cruise under Tower Bridge, past Westminster and the London Eye.

 50 See an exhibition at the Excel Centre

 The Excel Centre was home to some of the London 2012 Olympics events and now it’s a huge exhibition centre from tech shows to travel and even Pokemon competitions!
 When you’re off to London make sure to see what’s happening here.

-Step into a kayak at Greenwich and paddle your way down the river to the Thames Barrier before heading back for a well earned pint!
+One of the more unusual things to do in London, but very fun!
+Step into a kayak at Greenwich and paddle your way down the river to the Thames Barrier before heading back for a well-earned pint!

 52 Just wander